Letters to the Editor

 If you depart from reason and logic, any interpretation is possible.

-Q: that any system will work, provided, the people who run are of good quality.
+Q: That any system will work, provided, the people who run are of good quality.

 True.
-This isa general rule applicable to all peoples, Muslim, non-Muslim, of all historical times.
+This is a general rule applicable to all peoples, Muslim, non-Muslim, of all historical times.
 But an added condition is that the people should also co-operate.
 For example, Zia failed in his efforts because the bureaucracy, the elitists, and a large number of people were uncooperative, and, in fact, were cutting the effort in their own areas of function.

-Q: people deserve the government and the system, they are reeling under…
+Q: People deserve the government and the system, they are reeling under…

 It is loosely true.
 People determine their future.
 So that, a corrupt people will choose corrupt rulers for themselves.
 For example: If they believe in free sex, legality of bribes, bank-interest, underhand business dealings, then, they will choose such to rule them who also believe in the permissibility of such corruptions.

 As for Khilafah, it would prove as good or as bad as the Ummah happens to be.
 Placing a lot of hope in it speaks of political imbecility.

 Q: Muslims have been told not to seek dominance in this world, but be leaders in piety.